JohnPaulinePineda/Unsupervised-Machine-Learning-Final-Assignment/docs/index.md

 Datasets used for the analysis were separately gathered and consolidated from various sources including:
 1. Cancer Deaths by Type from [OurWorldInData.Org](https://ourworldindata.org/cancer) as obtained from the [Institute for Health Metrics and Evaluation](http://ghdx.healthdata.org/gbd-results-tool)
-2. Prevalence of Overweight among Adults [OurWorldInData.Org](https://ourworldindata.org/obesity) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
+2. Prevalence of Overweight among Adults from [OurWorldInData.Org](https://ourworldindata.org/obesity) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
-3. Prevalence of Daily Smoking Among Adults [OurWorldInData.Org](https://ourworldindata.org/smoking) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
+3. Prevalence of Daily Smoking Among Adults from [OurWorldInData.Org](https://ourworldindata.org/smoking) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
-4. Share of Adults Who Drank Alcohol [OurWorldInData.Org](https://ourworldindata.org/alcohol-consumption) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
+4. Total Alcohol Consumption from [OurWorldInData.Org](https://ourworldindata.org/alcohol-consumption) as obtained from [WHO, Global Health Observatory](https://ghoapi.azureedge.net/api/)
 5. Geographic Coordinates from [Geodatos](https://www.geodatos.net/en/coordinates/)
+6. Global Map Shape File from [GeoJson-Maps](https://geojson-maps.ash.ms/)

 This study hypothesized that various death rates by major cancer types contain inherent patterns and structures within the data, enabling the grouping of similar countries and the differentiation of dissimilar ones.